coleifer/peewee/docs/peewee/querying.rst

     SQL: SELECT t1."id", t1."username" FROM "user" AS t1 WHERE t1."username" = ?
     PARAMS: ['nobody']

-For more advanced operations, you can use :py:meth:`SelectQuery.get`.
+For more advanced operations, you can use :py:meth:`SelectBase.get`.
 The following query retrieves the latest tweet from the user named *charlie*:

 .. code-block:: pycon